dovecot/documentation/docs/core/man/sieve-test.1.md

 problems that are reported by the Sieve plugin, for example by tracing the execution and evaluation of commands and tests respectively.

+The tool does not parse the userdb database.
+If virtual users have different user and group IDs, these should be specified on the command line using the following syntax: **-o mail_uid=5000 -o mail_gid=5000**.

 ## OPTIONS

 **-a** *orig-recipient-address*